vikashmehta292511/autoresearch-lab/README.md

 - **arXiv** - Research papers
 - **Python community** - Libraries and tools

-Built as the Capstone Project for the 5‑Day AI Agents Intensive Course with Google (Kaggle‑Mentor3).
+Built as the Capstone Project for the 5‑Day AI Agents Intensive Course with Google (Kaggle‑Mentors).
 Thanks to the Kaggle community, mentors, and Google researchers for guidance and resources.

 ---